 Bullying is never okay, but one 13-year-old girl girl is recovering from a particularly frightening encounter after a classmate set her hair on fire, even as other kids looked on and laughed.

-According to CBS Philadelphia, 8th-rader Nevaeh Robinson was waiting at a bus stop two blocks away from Gompers School when her classmate used a lighter to set her hair ablaze.
+, 8th-rader Nevaeh Robinson was waiting at a bus stop two blocks away from Gompers School when her classmate used a lighter to set her hair ablaze.